bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- light rain
+- overcast clouds
-- 83% humidity
+- 80% humidity
-- 3 mph wind
+- 9 mph wind
-- 0.23 inches of precipitation in the past 24 hours
+- 0.26 inches of precipitation in the past 24 hours

 ## Temperature History